Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

-Things to keep in mind of the following:
+#Here are some things to keep in mind while coding:

 ## Coding standard